-This Circular is furnished in connection with the solicitation of proxies by management of Fennec Pharmaceuticals Inc., 68 TW Alexander Drive, PO Box 13628, Research Triangle Park, NC, 27709 ("Fennec" or the "Corporation") for use at the annual meeting (the "Meeting") of the shareholders of Fennec to be held on June 12, 2023 at 10:00 a.m.
-EDT at Nasdaq Marketsite, 4 Times Square, Nasdaq, New York, NY 10036, USA and online by visiting www.virtualshareholdermeeting.com/FENC2023, and at any adjournment thereof, for the purposes set forth in the accompanying notice of annual meeting (the "Notice of Meeting").
+This Circular is furnished in connection with the solicitation of proxies by management of Fennec Pharmaceuticals Inc., 68 TW Alexander Drive, PO Box 13628, Research Triangle Park, NC, 27709 ("Fennec" or the "Corporation") for use at the annual meeting (the "Meeting") of the shareholders of Fennec to be held on June 25, 2024 at 10:00 a.m.
+EDT at Nasdaq Marketsite in the Apollo Room, 4 Times Square, 27th Floor, Nasdaq, New York, NY 10036, USA and online by visiting www.virtualshareholdermeeting.com/FENC2024, and at any adjournment thereof, for the purposes set forth in the accompanying notice of annual meeting (the "Notice of Meeting").

-This year, as a precautionary measure to proactively address the public health impact of coronavirus disease (COVID-19), to mitigate health and safety risks to our shareholders, employees and other stakeholders, and to abide by applicable laws and emergency orders, the Meeting will be held in a "hybrid format" with both in-person and virtual online component, which will be conducted via live audio webcast.
+The Meeting will be held in a "hybrid format" with both in-person and virtual online component, which will be conducted via live audio webcast.
 Shareholders will have an equal opportunity to participate in the Meeting online, regardless of geographic location.
 Registered shareholders and duly appointed proxyholders will be able to participate in the Meeting, ask questions and vote, all in real time, provided they are connected to the Internet and comply with all of the requirements set out in this Circular.
 Non-registered shareholders who have not duly appointed themselves as proxyholder will be able to participate in the Meeting and also ask questions, but will not be able to vote at the Meeting.